 Scan your completed hardcopy form as a PDF, not jpeg or tiff.

 - Scan and save your completed form as a PDF.

 - If you know how to reduce file size, please do so before uploading.

-- Login to your account, go to Forms & Documents, and click on the “upload” symbol to the right of the form you want to upload.
+- Login to your account, go to Forms & Documents, and click on the “upload” symbol to the right of the form.
 Find the form on your computer and upload.

-- Note: We check each form before marking it as received and there might be a time lag between your uploading it and our marking it as received.
+- Note: We check each form before marking it as received.
+There might be a time lag between your uploading it and our marking it as received.